Our Hardship Funds provide additional financial help towards the essential costs associated with being a student.

 Students expecting their first child

-Applications to the Fund must be submitted along with all of the appropriate supporting documents required in your particular circumstances.
-A schedule of possible items and guidance on what might be applicable to you is given on page 6 of the application form.
+Applications to the Fund must be submitted along with all of the appropriate supporting evidence required in your particular circumstances.
+As you progress through the online application form you will be prompted to upload scans or screenshots of your supporting documentation.
 Please note that we are unable to carry out our assessment without all of the supporting documents required for your circumstances.

-In addition to the information listed, there could be circumstances where we ask for additional information.
+In addition to the standard evidence requested, there could be circumstances where we ask for additional information.
 For example, if it looks as though we may be able to provide additional help with travel costs in instances such as journeys to your parental home to care for a relative who is ill, we may ask for medical evidence relating to the illness.

 Money Support Appointments